syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 ## How to do, with an example

 Imagine you have a Virtual Machine(VM) which has a simple website and a database on it.
 You have your storage as a block device in your operating system layer, like ***/dev/vdb*** and ***/dev/sdc***.
 You have formatted your block device and mounted in specific mount points for your services.
-There are three disks, and they are mounted in specific mount points.
+There are two disks, and they are mounted in specific mount points, one for Nginx and other for MariaDB

 ```shell
 [~]># lsblk